 Depression can be mild to moderate with symptoms of low mood and aversion to activity, little appetite, difficulty sleeping, low self-esteem, and low-grade fatigue.
 Or it can be more severe.

-There are several factors which could be affecting her mental health.
+There are several factors which could be affecting the mental health of indian women.

 - Women’s reproductive events include the menstrual cycle, pregnancy, the post pregnancy period, infertility, menopause, and sometimes, the decision not to have children.
-These events bring hormonal changes.
-The menstruation is also a form of physical stress and thus plays a role in depression in women.
+These events bring hormonal changes in women’s body.
+The menstruation is also a form of physical stress thus plays a role in depression.
 Hormones have an effect on brain chemistry.
 Changes in emotions and mood often result.

 India is one of the worst countries in the world in terms of gender inequality.
 The high level of gender inequality in India negatively impacts the health of women.